 Well I am proud to say that I freaking NAILED it in the at home hair dye department.
 It was nowhere near as scary as I’d thought, and the in-studio lesson at eSalon really did teach me everything I needed to know to get the job done.
 So if you find yourself as scared as I am, I’m here to tell you- I know you can do this.
 And here’s how.

-A big thank you to eSalon for sponsoring this post.
+A big thank you to eSalon for sponsoring this post (you can read more at our legal page).
 We reached out to eSalon hair color, and they provided an at-home hair coloring kit for Jaymi so that she could share her findings with you.
 As always, the thoughts, experienes, and opinions expressed here are our own.
 This is an honest eSalon review- scout’s honor!

 1. Choose a High-Quality Hair Dye (Like eSalon)